Disney Travel In Unpredictable Times

-As of now, if you were holding Walt Disney World tickets for dates that fell when the parks weren’t open, Disney should have automatically extended their expiration dates to September 26, 2021.
+If you were holding Walt Disney World tickets for dates that fell when the parks weren’t open, Disney should have automatically extended their expiration dates to September 26, 2021.
 They effectively are now “flex” tickets that can be used on any date the parks are open.
-You still need to get Park Reservations for the dates you want to go, but your tickets no longer need to be moved.
+You still need to get Theme Park Reservations for the dates you want to go, but your tickets no longer need to be moved.

-If you have tickets for later in 2020 that you want to move to new dates, you should be able to move them to a later date.
-Walt Disney World has opened up ticket sales for dates now through September 26, 2021.
+If you have tickets for 2020 that you want to move to new dates, you should be able to move them to a later date.
+Walt Disney World is selling tickets for dates now through January 14, 2022.
 You should be able to change your current tickets to the new dates in the MyDisneyExperience app on a phone or tablet.
 If that’s not possible, try the website, but so far it hasn’t had the same availability of upgrade options.
 If you have to call, try to call as early in the morning as possible: phone lines open at 7:00 am ET.

-If you have tickets that are going to expire in the next month or so, and you aren’t sure what future dates will work, you should still take the time to move the dates out into the future (once ticket purchasing opens up again).
+If you have tickets that are going to expire, and you aren’t sure what future dates will work, you should still take the time to move the dates out into the future.
 Specifically, find some dates a year or more away that are approximately the same price as your current tickets.
 If you have to pick tickets with fewer days to keep the price close, that’s OK; you can add days back again when you move the tickets to your real trip dates.
 If you have to pay a dollar or two more per ticket right now, go ahead; we think it’s worth a few dollars to give yourself more time to make a decision.
 You can make this change yourself through the MyDisneyExperience app.
 You do not have to have purchased the tickets directly from Disney; you can also make changes to discounted tickets from Undercover Tourist through the app.

 For more details about specific rules regarding Walt Disney World tickets, read our guide to Disney World ticket expiration and upgrades.

 If you purchased your tickets from Undercover Tourist, they may be refundable, depending on how you purchased them.
 There will be a restocking fee – check your confirmation email for terms and conditions.
-You will need to call Undercover Tourist to process the refund, and keep in mind they’re getting a lot of calls now.
-You should wait until it’s about a week before your original trip dates so they can work with their customers who have the most immediate issues first.
-Don’t worry, they will be able to help.
+You will need to call Undercover Tourist to find out what your options are.

 From Disney’s perspective, all Walt Disney World Resort Hotel room-only bookings are fully refundable up to 5 days before arrival, no matter whether they were booked through Disney, Undercover Tourist, or another online travel agent.
 Undercover Tourist has the same terms as Disney and has no special cancellation fees of their own.
 Some of the big online agencies, like Expedia and Priceline, may add their own cancellation fees; check your confirmation mail for details.

 If you need to cancel a Walt Disney World vacation package, there is normally a fee if you cancel less than 30 days out.
-For the time being, Disney has reduced that cancellation window to 7 days out for 2020 Walt Disney World vacation packages booked prior to their closure.
+Disney reduced that cancellation window to 7 days out for 2020 Walt Disney World vacation packages booked prior to their closure.
 If you have a travel agent, they will be up on the latest policies and processes; keep in touch with them and let them guide you.
 If you’ve booked your package yourself, the time to make your go/no-go decision is at about 15 days from arrival, assuming Disney is still keeping the 7-day window for cancellations.
 If you are feeling like you wouldn’t go, then go ahead and cancel or rebook.
-Try to use the web site if you can; the phones will be very busy.
+Try to use the web site if you can; the phones may be busy.